 The development of medicines requires manufacturing processes with a variety of chemicals — most prescriptions aren’t made with natural ingredients and require the processing and treatment of a variety of potentially harmful chemicals.
 Waste related to chemical production leaks into waterways, sometimes deliberately impacting the wide array of organisms living there.
 This can not only damage animal and plant life but humans as well.

 Cleaner Manufacturing Processes

-One of the more complicated aspects of creating a greener pharmaceutical industry is that the byproducts of some drugs get into waterways and environments after they’ve been used.
-This means that in order to continue to reduce the pharmaceutical industry on the environment, even the product itself has to break down safer.
+One of the more complicated aspects of creating an environmentally-friendly drug industry is that the byproducts of some drugs get into waterways and environments after they’ve been used.
+This means that in order to continue to reduce the impact of pharmaceutical industry on environment, even the product itself has to break down safer.

 This idea is called “benign by design,” and it encourages the creation of drugs that don’t leave an imprint after their use.
 In some cases, researchers have found fish species that have become intersex because of high levels of estrogen in water sources — a byproduct of birth control and other pills.
 A lasting effect like that can have echoes for decades to come in the wild populations of an area.